geoserver/geoserver/doc/en/user/source/styling/sld-reference/labeling.rst

   <VendorOption name="followLine">true</VendorOption>

-It is required to use ``<LinePlacement>`` along with this option to ensure that labels are placd along lines:
+It is required to use ``<LinePlacement>`` along with this option to ensure that labels are placed along lines:

 .. code-block:: xml